DevOluwapelumi/Payment-Gateway-Integration/README.md

 Settlement and Payouts: Payment gateways facilitate the settlement of funds from customer payments to the merchant's account.
 Depending on the payment gateway and service agreement, funds may be settled daily, weekly, or on a customized schedule.

 Risk Management: Many payment gateways incorporate advanced fraud detection tools and algorithms to identify and prevent fraudulent transactions, protecting both the merchant and the customer.

+In summary, a payment gateway acts as a secure conduit for online transactions, enabling businesses to accept payments from customers across various payment methods and providing a seamless, secure, and efficient payment experience.
+Its role in modern commerce is paramount, allowing businesses to harness the potential of the digital economy while prioritizing security and user satisfaction.